Tokaora

 Company

-Tokaora Diagnostics was formed in late 2021 out of a desire to contribute positively to agriculture in NZ.
+Tokaora Diagnostics was formed in late 2021 out of a desire to contribute positively to agriculture in Aotearoa New Zealand.

-Following on from Frey’s research into facial eczema biomarkers, the potential for a quick and inexpensive test became apparent.
+Following on from Frey Livingston’s research into facial eczema biomarkers, the potential for a quick and inexpensive test became apparent.

 The passion we have for this project comes from a family background in farming and agricultural science.